 Very often businesses will dismiss paid advertising as something they should focus on way, way, way down the line.
 Instead they invest in things like search engine optimisation (SEO), posting status updates on social media, or networking.
 Paid traffic can be passed over in the name of saving time or saving money.
-However, by putting even a little bit of your marketing budgte towards paid advertising can go a long way towards generating business and growing your customer base.
+However, by putting even a little bit of your marketing budget towards paid advertising can go a long way towards generating business and growing your customer base.
 Beyond revenue, it has a positive impact on the perception of your company and brand awareness.

 1. PAID ADVERTISING REACHES YOUR CUSTOMERS WHERE THEY ARE.

-According to a 2014 study, 81 percent of shoppers do online research before making a purchasing decision, and 60 percent start with a search engine.
+According to a recent study, 81 percent of shoppers do online research before making a purchasing decision, and 60 percent start with a search engine.
 The path of least resistance is to advertise where they are.

 Newspaper ads are as good as dead.
 Digital marketing is the new way to get the word out there about your small business.
 Pay-per-click (PPC) advertisements, like those placed in Google’s search network, let you present your company as the answer to a consumer’s search.

 For instance, if we type “Plumber Lucan” into Google, The GCM Group Plumbing Services is the top result for the sponsored posts.

 While many companies advertise on Google to reach the widest audience possible, you can also opt to advertise through other networks as well.

 If you know that your key demographic uses Facebook often, you can use Facebook Ads to promote your product where your prospective customers spend most of their time.